As Chairman of IADAA I would like to welcome you to our website.

 Protection “in situ”

 The destruction of archaeological sites is a terrible thing, and all members of IADAA condemn it because it is culturally repugnant and destroys the context that can provide crucial information to science, research and cultural understanding.
-The only effective way to preserve these artefacts and the vital information they carry is to protect the sites themselves “in situ”.
+The only effective way to preserve these artefacts and the vital information they carry is to protect the sites themselves “in situ” as Article 5 of UNESCO 1970 convention obliges signatory countries to do.
 It is an enormous challenge, and the responsibility of all mankind, and we call on the powers that be to focus their energies on this goal.

 The members of IADAA trade in ancient objects from private collections that have been on the market for decades, or even centuries, this contributes to sharing knowledge about the past and does not harm archaeology in any way.